-Helsinki is not one of the cities listed on every traveller's bucket list for Europe.
+Helsinki is not one of the cities listed on every traveler's bucket list for Europe.

 Maybe it's just too far from the “hot spots” everyone goes to and it has the reputation of being ridiculously pricey (which it definitely is if you are as much into wine as I am.
 It's fine if you aren't).